Waters' view: Structures observed

-The frontal sinus may not show the frontal sinus in detail.
+The Waters' view may not show the frontal sinus in detail.

 Interpretation of results

 Procedure

 Typically, the x-ray beam is angled at 45° to the orbitomeatal line.
 Another variation of the waters places the orbitomeatal line at a 37° angle to the image receptor, or 30°.

 History

 Waters' view is named after the American radiologist Charles Alexander Waters.
 It is also known as the occipitomental view.